-FY 2022 SNAP-Ed P&O Manual Updates.
+FY 2023 SNAP-Ed P&O Manual Updates.
 If there are changes to the Guidance or other SNAP-Ed regulations, MFF will update the P&O Manual to remain consistent with Federal SNAP-Ed requirements.
 Updated versions will be available at: <a href="mailto:snap-ed.michiganfitness.org/programming-ed.michigan

-SNAP-Ed at MFF website at https://snap-ed.michiganfitness.org includes information and training opportunities that will help you meet program requirements and support programming.
+SNAP-Ed at MFF website at snap-ed.michiganfitness.org includes information and training opportunities that will help you meet program requirements and support programming.
 This website is also where Program Leads access the Partner Portal.

-Required Reporting for Community Impact Projects =
+Required Reporting for Community Impact Projects

-It is recommended that you print and review the reporting deadlines on page 24.
+It is recommended that you print and review the reporting due dates on page 28.